-If residents are locked out of their rooms during regular business hours, they should go to the RLO for assistance.
+If residents are locked out of their rooms during regular business hours, they should go to the Director of Student Affairs and Residence Life for assistance.
 If a staff member is not in the office or a lockout occurs during non-business hours, they should call the RA-On-Call phone.
 Each time a resident is locked out (this includes a building lockout as well as a room lockout) it will be logged.
 As a courtesy, residents will not be charged for the first lockout.

 Residents should reference the section on Residence Fines for a list of charges associated with lockouts.